 In the studio, he has worked with the likes of Kyp Malone & Tunde Adebimpe (TV on the Radio), Flea, Tinariwen, Lucinda Williams, David Hidalgo (Los Lobos), Nels Cline (Wilco), DJ Bonebrake & John Doe (X, the Knitters), Jovanotti, Corin Tucker (Sleater-Kinney), Bill Frisell, the Dirty Dozen Brass Band, Jonathan Richman, Richard Thompson, and more.
 He has produced live-shows of up to 15,000 people in San Francisco, Los Angeles, Washington (DC), Portland (OR), Tucson, Philadelphia, Salt Lake City, and Boston with artists as diverse as Green Day, Fugazi, Merle Haggard, film-maker John Waters, Kris Kristofferson, Tammy Faye, the Blind Boys of Alabama, Vic Chesnutt, Peaches, and the Vienna Boys Choir.

 His benefit concerts have raised over $100,000 for local charities and political causes.
 Additionally, he created the "Live Nude Bands" benefit game-show, hosted a weekly free performance in a San Francisco laundromat for five straight years that resulted in three "Unscrubbed" CD compilations, wrote a local-music column for ZERO magazine from 1998-2001, directed the weekly cable-access show "Squawk" documenting the Bay Area arts community, created the first "Boxing Bush" online video-game, spearheaded the "MIllion Band March" (protesting misuse of artist's living-spaces by developers), booked the music for "Food Not Bombs" 20th anniversary free-show in Dolores Park, was instrumental in pioneering the Henry Miller Library in Big Sur as a music-venue by bringing the first national touring acts there in 2001 (Loudon Wainwright III, Jello Biafra, et al), and had a recurring monthly guest-appearance for years on Derk Richardson's "Here and Now" program on public-radio giant, KPFA.
 Also, he released nine solo albums, beginning in the pre-historic, vinyl-only days of 1987.
 A published poet (the "Fineline Thunder" anthology and Agape Magazine), he is the author of the books, Anger Antidotes: How Not to Lose Your S#&!
-(2011) and Hate-less: How to make friends with a f&#!ed up world (2014), as well as the novella, Sister Maple Syrup Eyes (2015) and How Music Dies (2016), and Silenced by Sound (2019).
+(2011) and Hate-less: How to make friends with a f&#!ed up world (2014), as well as the novella, Sister Maple Syrup Eyes (2015), How Music Dies (2016), and Silenced by Sound (2019).

 Brennan was born in Oakland, CA and raised in the far east-bay (....and has proudly never taken a selfie).